Cyclotomic Factors and LRS-Degeneracy: Algorithms for Testing Cyclotomicity

 \subsubsection{Coefficient of \texorpdfstring{$x^{d-1}$}{x\^{}(d-1)} and the special case \texorpdfstring{$f(x) = g(x^r)$}{f(x) = g(x\^{}r)}}

 \begin{itemize} \item[Q4a] Check the coefficient of $x^{d-1}$ where $d = \deg(f)$.
 If it is not $-1$, $0$ or $1$ then $f$ is not cyclotomic.
 If it is $0$, we take special action (described immediately below: Q4b--Q4e).
+If it is non-zero, we skip steps Q4b--Q4e.

 \item[Q4b] We check two easy special cases.
 If $f(x) = x^d{-}1$ with $d > 1$ then it is not cyclotomic.
 If $f(x) = x^d{+}1$ with $d > 1$ then it is cyclotomic iff $d = 2^s$ in which case the index is $2d$.